 Yes, it matters.
-The first sample is to be taken prior to use of the water and the second sample is
+The first sample is to be taken after the operation’s start date but prior to use of the

 An operation involved in packing/repacking uses water for hand washing BUT they also have hand sanitizer.
 Do they need to test this water?